The First Maroon War

 In 1739, the Jamaican Maroons were the first enslaved Africans to win their freedom from European slave masters.
 During the First Maroon War, they fought and escaped slavery and established free communities in the mountainous interior of the island.
 For 76 years, there were periodic skirmishes between the British and the Maroons, alongside occasional slave revolts.

 Eventually, the British government and slave holders realized they couldn’t defeat the Maroons, so they came up with a peace treaty that allowed them to live in their own free states in Jamaica.
 As a result, the Maroons established their five main towns: Accompong, Trelawny Town, Moore Town, Scots Hall, and Nanny Town.

-Nowhere in West Africa was there a longer tradition of confrontation between African and European powers than in the Gold Coast (present-day Ghana), between the Asante Kingdom and the British.
-England’s efforts to extend its economic and political influence into the interior of the Gold Coast were met with stiff resistance from the Asante.
+Nowhere in West Africa was there a longer tradition of confrontation between African and European powers than in the Gold Coast (present-day Ghana), between the Ashanti Kingdom and the British.
+England’s efforts to extend its economic and political influence into the interior of the Gold Coast were met with stiff resistance from the Ashanti.

-For nearly a hundred years (1806-1901), the Asante Kingdom defended its interests and freedom through a series of victories in battles with the British and other Europeans.
-The British finally defeated the Asante with superior weaponry and Nigerian warriors in Queen Mother Yaa Asantewaa’s War of the Golden Stool in 1901.
+For nearly a hundred years (1806-1901), the Ashanti Kingdom defended its interests and freedom through a series of victories in battles with the British and other Europeans.
+The British finally defeated the Ashanti with superior weaponry and Nigerian warriors in Queen Mother Yaa Asantewaa’s War of the Golden Stool in 1901.

 This victory paved the way for British colonial rule over the entire Gold Coast, but the Queen Mother managed to keep the Golden Stool safe from the British.